-This week, LAist held a voter education workshop at My Friend’s Place to discuss the mechanics of voting, the issues most important to young people, and how the Los Angeles City mayoral candidates stand on them.
+This month, LAist held two voter education workshops at My Friend’s Place to discuss how voting works, the issues most important to young people, and the Los Angeles mayoral candidates’ positions on those issues.

 Young people participating in the voter education session shared a mix of frustrations, skepticism, and appreciation about life in Los Angeles and the political system.
 Many expressed doubt that voting creates meaningful change, questioned the slow pace of progress, and believed that people in power often ignore the concerns of everyday community members.
 One young person felt that politicians tend to prioritize the voices of older generations over those of young people.